pages-themes/minimal/index2.md

 <tr>
 <td style="width: 105px; height: 105 px; valign=top;"><img src="../images/places/covid-19-dm-logo.png"/></td>
 <td valign="top">
-OPEN PROJECT: <font color="#ce4c47">The <strong><a href="https://covid.pages.uni.lu/map_curation" target="_blank"><font color="#DD493E">COVID-19 Disease Map</font></a></strong> is initiated as an open collaboration of many researchers and clinicians around the world.
+<font color="#ce4c47">OPEN PROJECT: The <strong><a href="https://covid.pages.uni.lu/map_curation" target="_blank"><font color="#DD493E">COVID-19 Disease Map</font></a></strong> is initiated as an open collaboration of many researchers and clinicians around the world.
 The goal is to develop as quickly as possible a description of host-pathogen interaction mechanisms specific to the SARS-CoV-2 virus to support the fast-track development of efficient treatments.
 Join the effort!</font>
 </td>
 </tr>
 <tr>